As you read the sign "animal circus in town", have you ever thought about what the life of a circus animal might be like?

 - insufficient physical and mental stimulation

 In Australia, because of the size of the country and the range of climatic conditions travelling can be gruelling for the animals.
 All extremes of weather can and will be experienced by the animals.
-There are no air-conditioners in the lion truck!

 Large animals such as elephants, lions and tigers need a large amount of space to be able to move around and socialise in a natural manner.
 Monkeys have an incredibly high level of intelligence that can never be fully utilised in their caged life.
 Lions and tigers are also confined either in their beast wagon or temporarily erected small enclosures.
 They too are prevented from roaming and socialising naturally.
 When released from their confinement, it is only to perform acts for the entertainment of the paying crowd.